 One of the Shipwreck Treasure Museum’s most evocative artefacts actually began its amazing journey right here in Cornwall…

-Among the Shipwreck Treasure Museum’s countless cabinets of curiosity there’s a flat glass case, which youngsters may have to stand on tip-toe to peer inside, which contains the world’s only fully recovered barrel of coins.
+Among the Shipwreck Treasure Museum’s countless cabinets of curiosities there’s a flat glass case, which youngsters may have to stand on tip-toes to peer inside, which contains the world’s only fully recovered barrel of coins.
 The riches, reminiscent of piratical tales from Treasure Island, were discovered in the wreck of the English East Indiaman, Admiral Gardner at the bottom of the English Channel in 1979.

 The vessel belonged to a European fleet which traded in the East India Companies.
 As these ships were sailing with lots of valuable goods on board, through dangerous waters, many were targets for piracy and were often fitted with an armoury of guns and artillery to defend themselves.